DeusArcana/100-days-of-code/log.md

 - Doing React: Part II in [CodeAcademy](https://www.codecademy.com)
 - Learning about lifecycle methods on React, exercises make really easy to understand this.

+### Day 98: May 29, 2019

+- Doing React: Part II in [CodeAcademy](https://www.codecademy.com)
+- Learning about updating and unmounting lifecycle methods.
+Many methods for states and props.